This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Past performers are Michael Buble, BB King and of course, the Western Australia Symphony Orchestra who perform regularly.

 The Greenhouse, located on St George’s Terrace is one of Perth’s hot restaurants.
 First of all, it’s a very interesting building architecturally and the concept is about operating better places for people and the whole place is geared toward sustainability.

 The exterior of the building is clad in corrugated iron covered by a vertical garden with about 4,000 terracotta pots filled with ivy and strawberry plants.

-That’s one reason you’ll see the locals living active lifestyles walking, biking, and enjoying the many parks and beaches.
-Soak it up
+The sunshine is one reason you’ll see the locals living active lifestyles walking, biking, and enjoying the many parks and beaches.
+Soak it up while you can!

 11. Enjoy the pace of life

 Perth offers a relaxing and easy going lifestyle surrounded by the Swan River, Kings Park, and endless stretches of gorgeous beaches.

 Although peak hour traffic can be heavy and starts earlier than normal, around 2pm which coincides with the 5pm knock off work time on the east coast of Australia.
 Something to be aware of.